The simple answer is, only if you are asked to.

 This is a common extra step in the student aid application process in which many students are selected at random by the school’s financial aid office (some schools choose all students) to verify important data that can affect the aid calculations.
 Being selected for verification is not an indication that you did anything wrong.

 What does verification consist of?
-Basically, providing copies or digital uploads of documents such as income tax returns, W-2 statements and 1099 forms to verify data that was submitted on the FAFSA.
+Basically, providing copies or digital uploads of documents such as income tax returns, W-2 statements, and 1099 forms to verify data that was submitted on the FAFSA.

-No need to panic, you got this.
-However, don’t procrastinate and be aware of the deadlines provided to you by the school for verification.
+No need to panic; you got this.
+However, don’t procrastinate, and be aware of the deadlines provided to you by the school for verification.
 You have come too far to lose out on any possible aid now.

 Remember, being selected doesn’t mean you did anything wrong.
-It’s just part of the process for a select few but an important part of the process if you are in fact selected.
+It’s just part of the process for a select few but an important part of the process if you are, in fact, selected.

 Another Important FAFSA Reminder, FAFSA Renewal

-For free assistance with completion, verification or renewal of your FAFSA, book an appointment with the College Planning Center.
+For free assistance with completion, verification, or renewal of your FAFSA, book an appointment with the College Planning Center.
 We are here to help.